Iris-Yunxuan-Li/Iris-Yunxuan-Li/README.md

 ## Hobbies

-Learning new machine leaning models, leaning new math, knitting 🧶, traveling, and playing with my two cats 🐈🐈.
+Learning new machine leaning models, learning math, knitting 🧶, traveling, and playing with my two cats 🐈🐈.

 Feel free to connect with me to discuss mathematics, machine learning, or any interesting projects you have in mind!